What we know about victims of the Louisville bank shooting

 LOUISVILLE, Ky.
-(AP) — Tributes were growing Monday for the four people slain in a shooting at a Louisville bank, with friends sharing details of their lives and mourners gathering at vigils.
+(AP) — Tributes were growing Monday for the five people slain in a shooting at a Louisville bank, with friends sharing details of their lives and mourners gathering at vigils.

 Details were also emerging about some of the wounded, including a rookie officer who was just recently sworn in.

-Note: A previous version of this story used an incorrect spelling of Deana Eckert’s name, based on information from authorities.